 There is really something so magical about animals.
 The sheer diversity of wildlife, so many different sizes, colors, characters, and yet all part of the nature of this world.
 It is a subject of which I never get bored, a fascination for a place where we humans once belonged, but are no longer truly part of.
 Yet for me there is always that pull to the wild, the need to explore that world, to see the beauty and raw existence of its inhabitants.

-“I want to bring the animal close.
-I do this by creating highly detailed paintings in traditional media like watercolor, pencil and acrylics, putting a lot of focus on the eyes and small hints hidden in the animal and environment.
-This way, the viewer can not only marvel at the intricacy and magnificence of natures creatures, the softness of fur, the deadliness of teeth, the beauty of patterns and shapes, but also meet the person behind the eyes.
-Who is this animal?
-Not as a species, but as an individual?
-Each work is the portrait of a being, with its own character and story.”
+I want to capture the essence of it on a personal level.
+I want to get to know not just the animal as a species, but as an individual.
+Like people, each animal has a character, its own unique personality.
+How does it fit into its world?
+Is it careful and shy, or perhaps bold and adventurous?
+I want to bring the animal close.
+I do this by creating highly detailed art in traditional media like watercolor, pencil and acrylics, putting a lot of focus on the eyes and other small hints hidden in the animal and its environment.
+This way the observer can not only marvel at the intricacy and magnificence of nature’s creature – the softness of fur, the deadliness of teeth, the beauty of patterns and shapes – but also meet the individual animal behind the eyes.